johndoe31415/pyradium/README.md

                         Specifies an additional include directory in which, for example, images are located which are referenced from the presentation.
 Can be issued multiple times.
+  -R path:uripath, --resource-dir path:uripath
+                        Specifies the resource directory both as the actual deployment directory and the URI it has when serving the presentation.
+By default, the deployment directory of resources is identical to the output directory and the uripath is '.'.
   --template-dir path   Specifies an additional template directories in which
                         template style files are located.
 Can be issued multiple times.
   -t name, --template-style name
                         Template style to use.
 Defaults to antonio.
+  -o key=value, --style-option key=value
+                        Pass template-style specific options to the renderer.
+                        Must always be in the form of "key=value", but what keys are permissible depends on the chosen style.
+Use the 'showstyleopts' command to find out what is supported for a given template.
   -g width x height, --geometry width x height
                         Slide geometry, in pixels.
 Defaults to 1280x720.
   -r, --remove-pauses   Ignore all pause directives and just render the final